Qumulo/qumulo-api-introduction/README.md

 export API_PASSWORD={your-qumulo-api-password}
 ```

-Then, from the command line, start python `$ python` and run the following code:
+Then, from the command line, start python `$ python3` and run the following code:
 ```python
 import os
 from qumulo.rest_client import RestClient